 Posted on 14.09.11 by admin

-I am Alison Gibb, a stylist, married to Scottish Interiors Photographer, Douglas Gibb, we create features for Interiors magazines.
+I am Alison Gibb, a stylist, and with my husband, Interiors Photographer, Douglas Gibb, we create features for Interiors magazines.

 Running a business with your husband is fun, if you get on well, and you both like bare-knuckle fighting…

-A real favourite has to be my brother’s house, however, courtesy of his wife of course!
-Elaine is brilliant – she single-handedly managed the conversion of an old stone cow byre in West Lothian, sourcing the wood, which lines all the main rooms, from salvage yards, grabbing the kitchen from friends who were chucking it out….She fitted it herself, shouting at my poor brother constantly, to keep out of the way during the process, knowing that if he went anywhere near it the whole thing would fall down!
+A real favourite has to be my brother’s house, however, courtesy of his wife, actually.
+Elaine is brilliant – she single-handedly managed the conversion of this old stone cow byre in West Lothian, sourcing the wood, which lines all the main rooms, from potatoe boxes, grabbing the kitchen from friends who were chucking it out….She fitted it herself, shouting at my poor brother constantly, to keep out of the way during the process, knowing that if he went anywhere near it the whole thing would fall down!

 Mouth watering colours and textures result in a look that is definitely not off the shelf!

 Doug’s family also deserve a mention I suppose!!
-Margaret and & John – his parents – are serial renovators…..they will never get sick of their house – they can just change it!
+Margaret and John – his parents – are completely monogomous renovators…..they never get sick of their house that they built in 1962 – they just change it!

 John won a travel scholarship to Denmark as a young, architecture student, Margaret went with him and the pair of them have never looked back.